zapaz/forge-deploy-lite/README.md

 # forge-deploy-lite

-DeployLite is a forge script to help contract deployments on mutliple evm networks
+DeployLite is a forge script to ease contract deployments on mutliple evm networks

 DeployLite registers deployed addresses in a single json file, to be used by your frontend UI

 ## setup

 ### install

 install `forge-deploy-lite` into your foundry project with:

 ```sh